-There is much continued controversy about the death of Harambe — a 17-year-old Western lowland gorilla who was shot by zoo officials after a 4-year-old boy climbed into his enclosure at the Cincinnati Zoo.
-Some continues to rage, some people are reaching out to show their compassion for the loss.
+There is much-continued controversy about the death of Harambe — a 17-year-old Western lowland gorilla who was shot by zoo officials after a 4-year-old boy climbed into his enclosure a t the Cincinnati Zoo.
+Some continue to rage, some people are reaching out to show their compassion for the loss.

 “Dear Thane,” Goodall wrote,

 “I feel so sorry for you, having to try to defend something which you may well disapprove of.
 I tried to see exactly what was happening and it looked as though the gorilla was putting an arm around the child, like the female who rescued and returned the child from the Chicago exhibit.”

 In what could be interpreted as showing a bit of doubt about the decision to shoot the endangered animal, Goodall is referring to what happened at the Brookfield Zoo in 1996: A 3-year-old boy fell into Binti Jua’s enclosure and she protected him, while carrying her own baby on her back.
 Watch below and see the 1996 incident; Binti Juan was named a hero and savior!

 The defense she refers to is Maynard’s statement after the loss:

 “We are heartbroken about losing Harambe, but a child’s life was in danger and a quick decision had to be made by our Dangerous Animal Response Team.
 Our first response was to call the gorillas out of the exhibit.
 The two females complied, but Harambe did not.
 It is important to note that with the child still in the exhibit, tranquilizing the 450-pound gorilla was not an option.
 Tranquilizers do not take effect for several minutes and the child was in imminent danger.
 On top of that, the impact from the dart could agitate the animal and cause the situation to get much worse.”